The Wabash Pittsburgh Terminal Railway Bridge

 a huge money pit.
 That's a lesson George Gould learned over one hundred

-bought the tunnel for $3,000,000 with the intention of using it as a traffic tunnel
+bought the tunnel for $3,000,000 with the intention of converting it to an automobile

-to relieve some of the growing congestion at the Liberty Tubes.
-A $5000 feasibility
+traffic tunnel to relieve some of the growing congestion at the Liberty

-study was commissioned in 1933 to determine whether the tunnel was suitable for
+in 1933 to determine whether the tunnel was suitable for automobiles.
+Old stories

 Skybus - The Westinghouse